seanwhs/Tutorials/NextJS/NextJS16-Blog/Part12-Deployment.md

 ## Blog Tutorial — Part 12: Deployment to Vercel (Free Tier)

-Since you’ve already initialized your Vercel account via Google, we’ll bridge that connection to your GitHub repository.
-Vercel’s free tier is the industry gold standard for deploying Next.js, providing automatic SSL, a global CDN, and seamless CI/CD that triggers every time you push code to your repository.
+Since you don't have a Vercel account yet, we will walk through the entire process—from account creation to the final "live" status.
+Vercel’s generous free tier for personal projects is the industry standard for deploying Next.js applications, offering automatic SSL, global CDN, and seamless CI/CD integration.

 ---

-### Phase 1: Linking GitHub to Your Existing Vercel Account
+### Phase 1: Create and Link Your Account

-Before importing your project, Vercel needs "eyes" on your GitHub repositories.
+If you don't have an account, start here to bridge your identity to your codebase.

+1. **Sign Up:** Go to [vercel.com](https://vercel.com) and click **"Sign Up"**.
+It is highly recommended to sign up using the **GitHub** account that hosts your project repository.
+This grants Vercel permission to watch your repository and deploy automatically.
-1. **Access Settings:** Log in to your [Vercel Dashboard](https://vercel.com/dashboard), click your **profile avatar** (top-right), and select **Settings**.
+2. **Existing Account:** If you already signed up with Google, simply log in to your [Vercel Dashboard](https://vercel.com/dashboard), click your **profile avatar** (top-right) → **Settings** → **Authentication**.
+Find **GitHub** in the list and click **Connect**.
+This allows Vercel to "see" your repositories.
-2. **Authentication:** In the sidebar menu, navigate to the **Authentication** tab.
-3. **Connect GitHub:** Locate "Login Methods" or "Connections," find **GitHub**, and click **Connect**.
-Follow the authorization prompts to grant Vercel access to your repositories.
-4. **Verification:** Once authorized, GitHub will appear as a connected method.
-You can now pull your code directly from the cloud.

 ---

 ### Phase 2: Project Deployment

-Now that your account is linked, you can import your project and go live:
+Now that your accounts are linked, you can import your project and go live:

 1. **Import:** From your Vercel Dashboard, click **"Add New..."** and select **Project**.
 2. **Select Repository:** Your repositories will now appear under the "Import Git Repository" section.
 Find your blog repo and click **Import**.